desertwitch/SnapRAID-on-unRAID/source/usr/local/emhttp/plugins/dwsnap/README.md

 **SnapRAID on UNRAID**

-An experimental plugin for advanced users installing SnapRAID onto UNRAID systems.
+An actively developed plugin for advanced users installing SnapRAID onto UNRAID systems.